 - Applications will be accepted until May 2, 2020.

 - Applications will include essay questions that will outline the scope of the community project, the demographics and number of community members served, and a proposed budget.

-- Applications will require certification of partnering organization 501(c)3 status and financial documents (Annual Budget, recent annual report, 990, Tax ID #)
+- Applications will require certification of partnering organization 501(c)3 status and the most recent IRS Form 990.

-- Each application will be rated by a sub-committee made up of at least two representatives from Penguin Random House and a members of the Binc Program Committee.
+- Each application will be rated by a sub-committee made up of at least two representatives from Penguin Random House and a member of the Binc Program Committee.

 This survey will help determine under which circumstances Board of Directors members could be eligible for assistance from the Binc Foundation.
 Please give your opinion on eligibility for each of the scenarios below.
 Add any thoughts, questions or suggestions in the comments field.